1. Optimize for Google My Business.

 Discrepancies like misspellings, abbreviations, lack of suite number or wrong phone number can be problematic.

-If Google can’t determine which information about your business is correct, it may not show your business at all in search results.
+If Google can’t determine which information about your business is correct, it may not show your business at all in local search results.

 Additionally, be sure to remove any duplicate listings you find.
 Bonus points for emphasizing a Chambers of Commerce membership in your community, which will garner you an external inbound link.